yudong-94/personal-website/blogs/MOOCList.md

 ### edX Courses

-[edX](http://courses.edx.org) is another awesome MOOC platform.
+[edX](http://courses.edx.org) is another awesome MOOC platform led by MIT and some other top universities and institutions.
 According to my own experience, the courses I have taken on edX is more intensive and compresensive than the ones on Coursera.
 (Sure this could be biased due to the small sample size.)

 Courses | Topics |Time | Notes
 :-------|--------|-----|:------